 Micronit applies wet chemical etching techniques to create structures in glass and silicon.
-For glass, hydrofluoric acid (HF) is used as an etchant, which produces an isotropic etching profile.
+For glass, hydrofluoric acid (HF) is used as an etchant, which produces an isotropic etch profile.
 In addition to etching glass and silicon, Micronit offers the etching of various thin film metals such as Au, Cr, Cu, Ni, Ti and the etching of non-conductors such as oxide and nitride.

 As with dry etching, the pattern is defined using photolithography.
 The structures that are created can be positioned with an accuracy within one µm.
 Masks are used to define the shape of the structure.